Nick Van Exel

-Nickey Maxwell Van Exel (born November 27, 1971) is an American professional basketball coach and former player who is an assistant coach for the Atlanta Hawks of the National Basketball Association (NBA).
+Nickey Maxwell Van Exel (born November 27, 1971) is an American professional basketball coach and former player who last served as an assistant coach for the Atlanta Hawks of the National Basketball Association (NBA).
 Van Exel played for six NBA teams from 1993 through 2006.
 He was an NBA All-Star with the Los Angeles Lakers in 1998.

 Van Exel played college basketball for the Cincinnati Bearcats, earning third-team All-American honors as a senior in 1993.
 He was selected by the Lakers in the second round of the 1993 NBA draft.
 In his first season, he was named to the NBA All-Rookie Second Team.

 Early life and education

 Van Exel was raised primarily by his mother, Joyce.
 He attended St. Joseph High School, a private high school in Kenosha, Wisconsin.
 He played from 1987 to 1989 and scored 1,282 points, including 772 as a senior.
 He led the WISAA (private schools) state tournament in scoring as a junior and senior when his team lost in the finals both years.
 He was named to the Associated Press all-state team as a senior.